This document is divided into a few sections:

 - Big Things.
 Non-trivial features, possibly poorly defined and poorly understood.

-- Database v3.
+- [DONE] Database v3.
 When development began, the single API server had SQLite built right into the binary; very speedy.
 Coming out of beta, we made the switch to a multi-server architecture with a distributed database (BedrockDB).
 It has two downsides: writing to the database does not block pending the completion of the transaction, so doing a read for data recently written can yield old or no data.
 The Streamie and Penguin code is littered with wait-for-two-seconds code to cope with this.
 Second, while Bedrock did once support macOS, that hasn’t been the case in a while, so using Bedrock requires Linux servers.
 Being able to consolidate the whole system onto Macs would hugely simplify the overall architecture, hardware requirements and power consumption.
-I’ve been eyeing FoundationDB, which looks amazing, but it has scary warnings to not run it on Macs in production.
-There are two other options I am considering.
-The more realistic of the two is to use Cloudflare Workers to access WorkersDB.
-My main concern is whether I could avoid being rate limited.
-I’d need to find some documentation that described such limits plainly before I invested the considerable time.
-The second (and less realistic) option is to take a step back to built-in SQLite but add a conflict resolution and synchronization mechanism.
-The API servers already have a channel for communicating with each other.
-The opportunities for making a huge mess of really important data would be numerous.
+I’ve been eyeing FoundationDB, which looks amazing, but it has scary warnings to not run it on Macs in production (why?!).
+So, finally, the next database iteration for Streamie is the shiny, new Cloudflare D1.

-- Navigation overhaul & unification.
+- [DONE] Navigation overhaul & unification.
 The iOS navigation overhaul is complete.
 The tvOS navigation overhaul is still pending.
-Once both are complete a lot more of the code will be shared across the platforms, which is vital to the next Big Thing (“Permissions”)….
-Update: this is partially complete as of v3.13.0, but additional work is needed on some parts of the UI for both platforms.
+Once both are complete a lot more of the code will be shared across the platforms, which is vital to the next Big Thing (“Permissions” — see below).

-- Permissions.
+- [DONE] Permissions.
 An administrative user should be able to lock down the functionality of any device, preventing both malicious and accidental security issues.
 By way of example, a user may be able to stream a camera, but not view or edit the camera’s configuration.
 Permissions will be defined in Permission Groups.
-Update: this feature is finally available as of v3.13.0, extending to core data objects, the Home tab and the Settings tab.

 - Audit Logging.
 Actions within the app and, more specifically, actions that modify data, should be logged in an immutable fashion for the purpose of being able to perform an audit.
 Audit logs would expire over time; they would not be manually purgeable.

-- Cloud Recording.
+- [DONE] Cloud Recording.
 Cameras streamed by a particular device would also be securely relayed to cloud storage.
 Streamie supports record-to-NAS on your local network.
 If you have the necessary upstream bandwidth and transfer limits, this feature would remove local storage requirements.
+Cloud recording via S3 and Azure Storage Blobs is fully complete and in production.

 - Bulk User Management.
 A mechanism for simplifying the management of 100s or 1000s of members on an account.
 The use case here is for a neighborhood or office building with a centralized video surveillance system where every resident or tenant can stream the cameras.
 As neighbors come and go and upgrade devices, the process of managing these changes needs to be minimally burdensome.
 There is probably an opportunity here to integrate with some sort of 3rd party user management / badge access system so that after an initial configuration process, no user management work has to take place within Streamie.